mytja-archive/MyAssistantOS-Raspbian/README.md

 *This releases are new and patches will come*

 Long Term Support (LTS) release is a stable release, that is promoted to an LTS edition.
 Normaly, an LTS edition has 2 years of support, other releases end their support in 3 months from first publishing.

-# Install TTS engine
-*Talkey will be depricated with version 1.2, and we will move to gTTS and our gTTS wrapper*

-That is one of the most difficult part if you use Windows.
-If you use Linux it is simple.
-Full tutorial is avaiable here: https://github.com/grigi/talkey Thanks to @grigi.

 # Get the API key from OWM
 OWM is OpenWeatherMap.
 If you want My to tell you the weather, then you will need the API key.